nafizjiwa/REACT-Router/README.md

          const [ searchParamPropertyValue ] = useSearchParams()

-      Finally, use searchParams get method to retrieve the ‘name’ query parameter and replace the value of petNameToFind with it.</br>
+     #### FINALLY, RETRIEVE THE 'name' QUERY PARAMETER WITH searchParams get method and replace the value of petNameToFind with it.</br>

          const searchParamValue = searchParams.get('nameOfProperty')

-`**NOTE** To create a page (feature page) a user can navigate to when they enter a path in the URL</br>`
+`**NOTE** To create a ADDITIONAL PAGES OTHER THAN THE MAIN for users to navigate to based on URL</br>`
 - Add a nested route to the Root Route that renders a component when the URL the user wants</br>
       to navigate to matches the path associated with that component. </br>
                         <Route path="/path/for/route" element={ <someComponent/>}/></br>